-Unlike OLS, PCA fits errors along all axes simultaneously, with no distinction between independent and dependent data.
-This is a significant advantage for fitting arbitrarily-oriented planes atop datasets with different error structures.
-For instance, errors for photogrammetric datasets are generally dependent on the viewing geometry of the image pair(s) used to assemble the 3D model; elevation models created from oblique UAV imagery of cliff faces e.g. 4.2 will have chiefly horizontal errors, and multi-view SfM datasets will have errors oriented along arbitrary, oblique view planes.
-This variability of error structure in a scene requires a flexible fitting mechanism that can incorporate off-vertical errors.
+Instead of OLS, this study focuses on principal component analysis (PCA).
+PCA fits errors along all axes simultaneously, with no distinction between independent and dependent data; errors are minimized on an axis orthogonal to the best-fitting plane.
+The flexibility of this fitting mechanism is a significant advantage for fitting arbitrarily-oriented planes atop datasets with different error structures; it is particularly relevant when errors are known to be non-vertical.

+Many such situations exist for geological orientation measurements: errors for photogrammetric datasets are generally dependent on the viewing geometry of the image pair(s) used to assemble the 3D model; elevation models created from oblique UAV imagery of cliff faces [e.g. Section 4.2] will have chiefly horizontal errors, and multi-view SfM datasets will have errors oriented along arbitrary, oblique view planes.
 Even elevations measured on a gridded dataset have several sources of non-vertical error: (1) error in the construction of the DEM (e.g. photogrammetric image-registration error), (2) resampling error (sub-post smoothing imparted by gridding) (3) sampling error (inexact digitization of measured features), and (4) downslope bias.
 Though often poorly quantified, these errors still influence the output of planar fitting.
-The PCA technique has been used for planar fitting in contexts ranging from paleomagnetism (Kirschvink, 1980) to computer vision and depth-mapping, where orientation flexibility is required to map features such as vertical walls (Weingarten et al., 2004; Nurunnabi et al., 2012).
+PCA has been used for orientation measurement in contexts requiring flexibility in the expected orientation of features, ranging from paleomagnetism data reduction (Kirschvink, 1980) to computer vision and scene-mapping (Weingarten et al., 2004; Nurunnabi et al., 2012).

 Much of the literature urges caution when applying PCA to estimate statistical confidence (e.g. Faber et al., 1993, 1995; Jolliffe, 2002).
-PCA is not usually developed or motivated with a clear probabilistic framework (Tipping and Bishop, 1999), and is instead commonly used as a tool for dimensionality reduction, compressing the variation of a multidimensional dataset into a smaller set of explanatory variables.
-That process is difficult to statistically model, largely limiting PCA to algorithmic applications (e.g. image processing) and exploratory data analysis, except where explicit statistical rationale can be advanced for how many principal components to retain (Jolliffe, 2002).
-For the fitting of spatial planes, both input and output data are tied to orthonormal spatial coordinates, and finding the best-fitting plane involves only rotation, not dimensionality reduction, allowing us to circumvent this source of uncertainty.
-Evaluating the orientation and scatter along the axes of the input data, rather than discarding some of them, is statistically straightforward [Section 3.3].
+PCA is not usually developed or motivated with a clear probabilistic framework (Tipping and Bishop, 1999); instead, it is commonly used for dimensionality reduction, compressing the variation of a multidimensional dataset into a smaller set of explanatory variables.
+That process is difficult to statistically model, largely limiting PCA to algorithmic applications (e.g. image processing) and exploratory data analysis, except where ex-